ybivanov/QA-and-Automation-101/lesson04/README.md

 Print Plan button and extract the test plan and test cases information as HTML/plain text.

 ### Homework

+Go back to the course application form and retrieve your initial answers to the Login-Form and Sudoku-Solver problems.
+Copy them verbatim!

+Then, using what you have learned in the last few lessons write down your answers again!

+Compare the difference to see how actual test case scenarios should be written.
+Which ones bring useful data to the overall test plan and which ones do not ?
+Which are clearly defined and which are not, etc?

+Commit your test scenarios on GitHub and ask other students and instructor for peer review.
+Practice until you are happy with the result.

+**IMPORTANT:** Keep this for future reference with prospective employers!

+### Homework

-Prepare user accounts for Lesson 4.
+Prepare user accounts for Lesson 5.
 We will be testing and reporting bugs in the wild.